Get more information about American College of Hair Design Inc by clicking links below:

 The list below shows all the programs that may be offered at American College of Hair Design Inc. Actual programs may differ from the list below, to get an official list of programs offered please visit the school's website or by phone at (660) 827-3295 x2.

 Cosmetology (1,500 Hours)

-The cosmetology program offered commonly takes about twelve months to complete and may satisfy education requirements for licensing.
+The cosmetology program offered commonly takes about thirteen months to complete and may satisfy education requirements for licensing.

 - Estimated tuition and fees: $14,000*

 - The estimated cost of supplies that may be required is $1,000*